BretStateham/FlySimExpress/Labs/flysimexpress-03.md

 Azure Functions actually support a number of ways to provide the code.
 You can manually enter or upload the code via the portal, you can deploy the code from source control respositories like git, or you can publish the function code from release management solutions like Visual Studio Team Services, Jenkins, etc.

-For this lab, we will create a git repository in the Function App itself, configure our local copy of the code to use that repository as it's "origin" and then simply push the code from our laptops up to the cloud using git.
+For this lab, you will create a git repository in the Function App itself, configure your local copy of the code to use that repository as it's "origin" and then simply push the code from your laptop up to the cloud using git.
 So cool!

 That does however mean that you need to have git installed on your workstation.
 If you don't, download it from <a href="https://git-scm.com/downloads" target="_blank">git-scm.com/downloads</a>.
 You also need to make sure that you have configured the global `user.name` and `user.email` settings using these commands: